potassco/clorm/docs/clorm/quickstart.rst

 .. code-block:: python

-   from clorm import monkey; monkey.patch() from clorm import Predicate, ConstantField, IntegerField, FactBaseHelper, ph1_ from clingo import Control
+   from clorm import Predicate, ConstantField, IntegerField, FactBaseHelper, ph1_ from clorm.clingo import Control

+.. note:: Importing from ``clorm.clingo`` instead of ``clingo``.

+   ClORM provides a wrapper around key Clingo classes and will behave identically to the original module, except that it extends the functionality to offer seemless integration with ClORM objects.
+It is also possible to `monkey patch <https://en.wikipedia.org/wiki/Monkey_patch>`_ Clingo to make this integration even more seemless (see :ref:`api_clingo_integration`).

-The first line `monkey patches <https://en.wikipedia.org/wiki/Monkey_patch>`_ a number of Clingo classes by creating wrappers that make the integration with ClORM seemless.
+number of Clingo classes
+by creating wrappers that make the integration with ClORM seemless.
 While you can use ClORM without monkey patching Clingo the interaction requires a bit more cumbersome.

 Defining the Data Model
 -----------------------